BMW e89 Z4 35i (n54 engine)

 Rear Upper Shock Mount

 The rear shock mount is unique to the E89 Z4.
 As you can see in the picture, there are three mounting points unlike two that are found on the e46.
 The best solution for an upgrade would be to drill a hole in the chassis to allow for mounting an aftermarket mount from the E46.
+We decided to keep the OEM rubber mount.

 Installing Vorshlag E9X/E82 Camber plates on an E89 Z4